fitzgen/rust-conf-2019/slides.md

 ???

-* we can use our understanding of voronoi diagrams to help create a Rust program for generating crystal-inspired art
+* understanding of Voronoi diagrams --> create algorithm for crystal-inspired art
-* initially, we choose `N` random points to be our seeds
+* choose `N` random points for seeds
+* choose many `M` random points:
+    * for each one
+        * find closest seed
-* and then we choose `M` random points and for each one, draw a line to its closest seed
+        * draw line to it
-* these lines should give the "exploding" aesthetic that the original crystal photo has
+* lines create "exploding fireworks" aesthetic

 ---